core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, the client verifies the response by using the Security Context CTX\_1.

 After that, the client generates a random value N2, and provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Then, the client sends an OSCORE request to the server, protected with the new Security Context CTX\_NEW.
 In particular, the request has the 'd' flag bit set to 1 and specifies N1 \| N2 as 'nonce'.
+After that, the client deletes CTX\_1.

 Upon receiving the OSCORE request, the server retrieves the value N1 \| N2 from the request and the value X2 from the 'x' byte of the OSCORE Option.
 Then, the server verifies that: i) the value N1 is identical to the value N1 specified in a previous OSCORE response with the 'd' flag bit set to 1; and ii) the value N1 \| N2 has not been received before in an OSCORE request with the 'd' flag bit set to 1.